ExpressenAB/exp-leader-election/README.md

 leaderElection(config)
 .on("gainedLeadership", function () {
     // Whoo-hoo, we have been elected as leader!
-Do work.
+Do work. service.startDoingWork();
   })
-.on("lostLeadership"), function () {
-   // Uh-oh, we are lo longer the leader.
-Stop work.
-  })
 .on("error"), function () {
-   // Error occured.
-State is unknown, so depending on the application we might need to stop work. log.error("Leader election error occured", error);
+   // Error occured, stop work.
+   log.error("Leader election error occured", error);
+   service.stopDoingWork();
   });
 ```

 ### The let-it-crash way

 If you want your application to crash in case of leader election errors, just omit the
 "error" listener.
 This is the simplest and most robust way to deal with errors,
 but it requires that you have a process manager (such as forever or pm2) in place to
 ensure that the application is restarted again.

 ## Configuration